Here are the Frequently Asked Questions addressed below:

 How Long are other Papers at WISR?

-All prospective students should understand that WISR’s degree is unaccredited but State approved, and that this results in risks for some prospective students but not others.
+All prospective students should understand that WISR’s degree is unaccredited but State licensed, and that this results in risks for some prospective students but not others.
 For this reason, we alert all prospective students to the strengths and limitations of WISR’s State approved degree.
 Furthermore, as recent economic times have shown, students are advised to never believe that an academic degree will guarantee them a job, and whether or not it increases their chances for a job depends on many variables.
 However, over the decades, our students have been very, very successful in using their WISR degrees for employment in non-profit agencies and also in setting up their own consulting practices, and in many cases, also in pursuing occasional grants and outside funding.

 Furthermore, in terms of doing more advanced graduate study in the future at an accredited institution, or in seeking a faculty position at an accredited college or university, there is definitely some risk, although in our experience, some of our alumni have been admitted to accredited graduate schools, and more than a few have been employed as faculty in accredited institutions.
 Most of our alumni so employed have held part-time positions, many of them in community colleges.
 Several of our PhD alumni have obtained full-time, tenure track positions in accredited universities.
 Other things being equal, our alumni are at a disadvantage when applying for graduate study or faculty positions in a traditional, accredited institution, partly just because “WISR” doesn’t have “big name recognition.”
 In our experience a lot depends on the particular attitudes of the particular faculty making decisions in a particular department, in a particular institution during a particular year.
 It is hard to generalize, but clearly a WISR alumnus is likely to be at a disadvantage unless he or she is being evaluated by a fairly progressive group of faculty.